Aounon Kumar

 AI/ML Researcher

 I am a Postdoctoral Research Associate at Harvard University working in Trustworthy AI with Professor Himabindu Lakkaraju.
-My research focuses on the robustness, security, and safety of machine learning (ML) models.
+My research focuses on the robustness, security, and reliability of machine learning (ML) models.
 It involves designing algorithms to defend models against adversarial inputs, for example, safeguarding large language models (LLMs) from prompts that circumvent safety guardrails.
 I have studied and contributed to model robustness in several machine learning domains including computer vision, reinforcement learning, and language modeling.
 My work has been accepted in prominent ML conferences such as ICML, ICLR and NeurIPS, and I am actively involved in collaborative projects within the academic community.

 Media Coverage: My recent works on LLM robustness and reliability have been featured in major media and academic news outlets: